micheleangioni/phalcon-validators/readme.md

 ### AlphaCompleteValidator

 The AlphaCompleteValidator allows for alphanumeric, underscore, white space, slash, apostrophe, round and square brackets/parentheses and punctuation characters.
+Otionally, it can allow also pipes (|).
 Minimum and maximum string lengths can be specified.

 ```php